 •Remember that in responding to the media, you can be seen as representing and speaking for the college.
 Personal opinions should be clearly and carefully identified as such.

 •Issues that should not be discussed with reporters are 1) legal issues, 2) personnel issues, 3) questions that involve college integrity, such as ethics or issues that may result in harm to others, or 4) a campus crisis or emergency.
-Refer all such inquiries to the director of public relations.
+Refer all such inquiries to the associate vice president for institutional advancement.

-•Any media inquiries that involve information about specific students should be directed to the Vice President of Student and Enrollment Services.
+•Any media inquiries that involve information about specific students should be directed to the Vice President for Student Services.
 Such inquiries will be handled in strict compliance with the Family Educational Rights and Privacy Act (FERPA).
 This federal law protects the confidentiality of a student's education record.
 Information that may be given includes information found in a directory: the student's full name, local address and phone number, dates of attendance and degrees, honors and certificates received, class level (e.g. freshman), and academic major(s).
-Grades may only be provided to the media if a student wishes to release the information in connection with an award or scholarship.
+Grades may only be provided to the media if a student wishes to release the information in connection with an award, scholarship or academic recognition.

 Emergency / Crisis Communications